0W3RTY/virustotalsearches/README.md

 ````

 ## 🎯 MITRE ATT&CK Context
-This tool supports the Resource Development tactic, specifically Stage Capabilities (T1608), by allowing defenders to quickly identify known malicious tools used by adversaries.
+This tool supports the Resource Development tactic, specifically Stage Capabilities (T1608), by allowing defenders to quickly identify known malicious IOCs used by adversaries.

 Author: 0W3RTY